jah0m/Expression-monitoring/README.md

 # Expression Monitoring

-Expression Monitoring is a web application that uses computer cameras to monitor user expressions.
+Expression Monitoring is a web application that uses computer cameras to monitor user expressions. <br>
-Frontend: React, Material UI
+Frontend: React, Material UI <br>
-Backend: Flask
+Backend: Flask <br>

 ## How to run
 Download dependencies.